 Camping is generally safe but there are no facilities or any equipment for rent, so better be prepared and bring everything necessary.
 Households are more or less 15 minutes away and the barangay (village) will also provide a barangay tanod to keep watch while you camp.
 Additional registration of less than a hundred per head is also required.

-During early mornings especially the weekends, coffee, water and kakanin (local snacks) are sold by locals on viewpoints.
-If planning to camp and cook, better buy your provisions at the town center although sari-sari store (local convenient store) is available 15- 20 minutes from viewpoint (Dagohoy side).
+During early mornings especially on the weekends, coffee, water, and kakanin (local snacks) are sold by locals on viewpoints.
+If planning to camp and cook, better to buy your provisions at the town center although sari-sari store (local convenience store) is available 15- 20 minutes from the viewpoint (Dagohoy side).

-Is it worth the long trip even if you would not see any cloud?
+Is it worth the long trip even if you do not see any clouds?

 Definitely.
 The place is gorgeous with or without the clouds. ❤ ❤